ahurlbatt/homeserver/README.md

 1. Install debian without a Desktop environment, but with ssh server
 2. Don't set a root password, to get sudo
 3. `sudo apt update && sudo apt upgrade -y`
-5. Create a local ssh key with `ssh-keygen`
-6. Copy ssh-key to authorized keys file with `ssh-copy-id localhost`
+4. Copy your ssh-key from your machine to the server authorized keys file with `ssh-copy-id user@server`
-7. `sudo vim /etc/ssh/sshd_config`
+5. `sudo vim /etc/ssh/sshd_config`
     1. `PasswordAuthentication no`
     2. `PubkeyAuthentication yes`
-8. `sudo systemctl restart ssh`
+6. `sudo systemctl restart ssh`

 ## Infrastructure